tgrasl/fmt-maven-plugin/README.md

 `filesNamePattern` represents the pattern that filters files to format.
 The defaults value is set to `.*\.java`.

+`skip` is whether the plugin should skip the operation.

 `style` sets the formatter style to be _google_ or _aosp_.
 By default this is 'google'.
 Projects using Android conventions may prefer `aosp`.

 example: